All Episodes

 I can get away with it.

-It means that there's a higher chance that they're going to try and hurt you.
+You hear someone playing music out loud, it means that there's a higher chance that they're going to try and hurt you.

-And this extract, by the way, to credit, comes from this guy.
+And this extract, by the way, to credit, comes from this guy, I think it's from his newsletter.

 I've never heard of him before.

-And it got me thinking about this sort of thing.
+I just saw the extract by chance on Twitter and it got me thinking about this sort of thing.

-They are also present domestically, even before mass migration, to a certain extent, but it was limited enough that we didn't feel this same sense.
+They are also present domestically even before mass migration to a certain extent, but it was limited enough that we didn't feel this same sense.

-But now it's to the sense of not only are there people who simply just don't know our norms, but also it lowers the boundary for our own domestic people because it's like the broken window effect.
+felt like we could police ourselves but now it's to the sense of not only are there people who simply just don't know our norms but also it lowers the boundary for our own domestic people because you know it's Well, there are other people on the bus playing their music.

 Why can't I?